PequotsePossibly a Bit Too Expensive

-The bird structures are pretty cool and almost have a modernist feel to them from the side.
+The bird structures are pretty cool and almost have a modernist feel to them somehow.
 There are lots of owls – and who doesn’t love owls – with some informative signs.

 For instance I learned a bit about the Eastern Screech Owl that I didn’t know – Their eyes are heavier relative to their body weight than our brains are to ours and they are small enough to nest in old woodpecker holes.

 As we poked around the woods a bit, we came across signs about warblers and vernal ponds.
-Denison Pequotsepos nature center is a pretty cool little place off the beaten track down in Mystic.
-So perhaps someday when the line to the Aquarium is too long, take the back roads over to hear for a more organic nature experience.
-However, it must be said that it is overpriced, plain and simple.
-With no special rates for babies/toddlers, this will turn a ton of families off from this place.
+Denison Pequotsepos nature center is a pretty cool little place off the beaten track down in Stonington.
+So perhaps someday when the line to the Aquarium is too long, take the back roads over to here for a more organic nature experience.
+And despite my whining about the price, it’s still way cheaper than the Aquarium.